gsarti/svevo-letters-analysis/README.md

 - The `sentiment_analysis_extraction` notebook generates a `sentiment.csv` file containing the sentiment intensity percentage for all the letters in the original corpus.

 - The `sentiment_analysis_evaluation` notebook creates many additional datasets used to evaluate and plot our results.

+- **New:** The `recurrent_words_connotation_analysis` notebook is used to inspect which words are the cause of most positive/negative sentiment over Svevo lifespan.

 - The `future_perspectives` notebook contains approaches that were tested for the analysis and finally disregarded for their complexity or their results, but definitely deserve a second look for future utilization.